 These three qualities have a very nice balance.
 Peace and safety are both wonderful qualities for a full and happy life, but of themselves can become oppressive.
 For the sake of public peace and safety, the individual can end up enslaved.
 So, to counter the tendency toward national socialism or communism, there stands the principle of liberty, freedom.
 Thus, peace and safety are held in balance by liberty.

-The tendency in Western societies today is toward peace and safety and away from liberty.
+The tendency in Western societies today is toward peace and safety at the expense of liberty.
 Consider how Western governments are responding to the threat of terrorism.
 Observe the difficulty of maintaining the balance.
 Even when we sacrifice freedom, both under the law and bureaucratic control, we find that peace and safety are not the inevitable consequence.

 Liberty is the linchpin.
 I am reminded that although Jesus came to give us peace and security, he came also to give us freedom.
-He was indeed sent to "bind up the broken-hearted", but also to "proclaim liberty to the captives", Isaiah 61:1.
-He came to proclaim the coming day of the "glorious liberty of the children of God", Romans 8:21.
-So I say, "speed on liberty", if not here, then certainly in the age to come.
+He was indeed sent to "bind up the broken-hearted", but was also sent to "proclaim liberty to the captives", Isaiah 61:1.
+Jesus came to proclaim the coming day of the "glorious liberty of the children of God", Romans 8:21.
+So I say, speed on liberty, if not here, then certainly in the age to come.